The 7 Habits of Highly Effective People: Put first things first

 The order is important, says Covey: after completing items in quadrant I, people should spend the majority of their time on II, but many people spend too much time in III and IV.
 The calls to delegate and eliminate are reminders of their relative priority.

-If habit 2 advises that "you are the programmer", habit 3 advises: "write the program, become a leader".
+If habit 1 advises that "you are the programmer", habit 2 advises: "write the program, become a leader", and habit 3 ”follow the program”.
 Keep personal integrity by minimizing the difference between what you say versus what you do, says Covey.

-Interdependence

-The next three habits talk about interdependence (i.e., working with others):

-Habit 4: "Think win–win"
+Think win–win

 Seek mutually beneficial win–win solutions or agreements in your relationships, says Covey.
-Valuing and respecting people by seeking a "win" for all is ultimately a better long-term resolution than if only one person in the situation had gotten their way.
+Valuing and respecting people by seeking a "win" for all is ultimately a better long-term resolution than if only one person in the situation gets their way.
 Thinking win–win isn't about being nice, nor is it a quick-fix technique; it is a character-based code for human interaction and collaboration, says Covey.

-Habit 5: "Seek first to understand, then to be understood"
+Seek first to understand, then to be understood

 Use empathetic listening to genuinely understand a person, which compels them to reciprocate the listening and take an open mind to be influenced.
-This creates an atmosphere of caring, and positive problem-solving.
+This creates an atmosphere of caring and positive problem-solving.

 Habit 5 is expressed in the ancient Greek philosophy of three modes of persuasion: